TonyZhaoyu/blog_source/Blog/source/work_misc/index.md

     14) Offload the add device process to grouping in a much sense-making manner. https://jira.silabs.com/browse/IOTS_SW_BLE-491

+<span style="color:blue">The following features appear to be very important to performance optimization:</span>

   * Improvements that were left since v0.3.
   - [ ] Group table should use dynamic memory to decrease space complexity.
   - [ ] It could be convenient to expose table (i.e., dt, gt) iterators to either users or lower layers.
+  - [ ] Dynamic allocate more device table buckets if device table reaches a threshold.
+This is to prevent bucket setting from one-time actions.
+  - [ ] Reduce O(n^2) complexity when filling with device joined group.

   </br>
   * Feature evaluation.